 "I think I've given you enough for tonight," Sirius said, noticing his yawn.
 "I'll show you to your room now.
 I know that you may want to see Hermione and Ron, as they are only two floors below, but please wait at least until tomorrow.
 I am trying to keep you out of sight from everyone for now, okay?"

 Harry nodded, thinking it kind of amusing to think that he was now keeping things from them after a month of them doing it to him.
 "Its fine, Sirius."

 Sirius smiled at him.
 "Now, I think it's time you were in bed."
 He led him to the door opposite to his, which had a name plate that read:

 Regulus Arcturus Black

 The room was slightly smaller than Sirius', but the décor was the same.
-This room was decorated in silver wallpaper and had a thick cream carpet; the bed was made with a reddish brown spread and looked inviting.
-On the head board was a crest he didn't recognise and, at the foot of the bed, was the same.
+This room was decorated with silver wallpaper and had a thick cream carpet, and the bed was made with a reddish brown spread that looked inviting.
+On the head board was a crest he didn't recognise and at the foot of the bed was the same crest.